AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 100, 101, and Frames with spatial ID equal to 2 and temporal ID equal to 0.
 {:.alert .alert-info }

+## 5. Payload Format Parameters

+This payload format has two optional parameters.

+## 5.1.
+Media Type Definition

+Following template defined in [RFC6838] media type for AV1 codec described as:

+* Type name:
+   * **video**
+* Subtype name:
+  * **AV1**
+* Required parameters:
+  * None.
+* Optional parameters:
+  * These parameters are used to signal the capabilities of a receiver implementation.
+If the implementation is willing to receive media, both parameters MUST be provided.
+These parameters MUST NOT be used for any other purpose.
+    * **profile**: The value of **profile** is an integer indicating highest AV1 profile supported by receiver.
+Values are identical to **seq_profile** syntax element specified in [AV1]
+    * **level_idx**: The value of **level_idx** is and integer indicating the highest AV1 level supported by receiver.
+Values are identical to **seq_level_idx** syntax element specified in [AV1]
+* Encoding considerations:
+  * This media type is framed in RTP and contains binary data; see Section 4.8 of [RFC6838].
+* Security considerations:
+  * TODO
+* Interoperability considerations:
+  * None.
+* Published specification:
+  * AV1 bitstream format [AV1]
+* Applications which use this media type:
+  * Video over IP, video conferencing.
+* Fragment identifier considerations:
+  * N/A.
+* Additional information:
+  * None.
+* Person & email address to contact for further information:
+  * TODO
+* Intended usage:
+  * COMMON
+* Restrictions on usage:
+  * TODO
+* Author:
+  * TODO
+* Change controller:
+  * TODO

+## 5.2.
+SDP Parameters
+The receiver MUST ignore any fmtp parameter unspecified in this memo.

+### 5.2.1.
+Mapping of Media Subtype Parameters to SDP
+The media type video/AV1 string is mapped to fields in the Session Description Protocol (SDP) [RFC4566] as follows:
+* The media name in the "m=" line of SDP MUST be video.
+* The encoding name in the "a=rtpmap" line of SDP MUST be AV1 (the media subtype).
+* The clock rate in the "a=rtpmap" line MUST be 90000.
+* The parameters "**profile**", and "**level_idx**", MUST be included in the "a=fmtp" line of SDP if SDP is used to declare receiver capabilities.
+These parameters are expressed as a media subtype string, in the form of a semicolon separated list of parameter=value pairs.

+### 5.2.1.1.
+Example
+An example of media representation in SDP is as follows:

+* m=video 49170 RTP/AVPF 98
+* a=rtpmap:98 AV1/90000
+* a=fmtp:98 profile=2; level_idx=23;

 ## 6. References